Maharava/Jovian_Cards/lore_bit.md

 | void_flayer | Mind Flayer | It peels away your sanity layer by layer, savoring the taste of your fading memories. |

-Review @lore.md, @megacorp.md, and @jovian.md.
-Review @lorebit.md.
-Review the card data in:
-src/data/cards.ts
-src/data/cards.ts.backup
-src/data/jovianCards.ts
-src/data/megacorpCards.ts
-src/data/tacticCards.ts
-src/data/tokenCards.ts
-Now you have a decent grasp of the lore and game, your goal is to Create a set of Republic cards in @republic.md, including tiers for non-tactics.
-Be creative.
-Consider the format and style of Megacorp - some cards are named (like Alexandrea) and some are not (eg. Drones) - the Republic will have this same style (as opposed to Jovians whoa re all uniquely named).
-Create a good spread of stats and rarities and abilities.
-The Requisition ability is not on every card.
-It will be explained in the textbox as 'Requisition X: {effect}'.
-The way it will work is, when the player presses End Turn/the AI ends turn, every card with Requisition is checked.
-If the player/AI has that much energy or more, the effect fires off.
-Ensure effects align with the card lore, republic lore, and overall style of the Republic.
-Add to your card entries what the lore bits for that card will be.
-Keep cards balanced, and avoid adding new abilities not already in game (excluding Requisition)
-Ask any clarifying questions you need to as you think of them.
-Research the game further if needed.
-Do NOT create new cards.
-Do NOT change or implement code.
-Keep your work solely to republic.md